 At OSE, quality is not only a mindset, but also a formalized system.
-Through strict documentations and procedures, our engineers and operators maintain control of quality throughout every step of production.
+Through strict documentation and procedures, our engineers and operators maintain control of quality throughout every step of production.

-Our division of the quality control process into three separate processes ensures that specialized expertise is applied to each stage of our operation.
+The quality control process is divided into three separate processes, ensuring that specialized expertise is applied to each stage of our operation.
 This system also provides the redundancy necessary to prevent any quality problem from evading detection.

 Incoming Quality Control

-It is the job of the IQC process to conduct inspections and handle quality problem before the assembly process starts.
+It is the job of the IQC process to conduct inspections and handle quality issues before the assembly process starts.